Learning from indigenous

 The French jurist J.-J. Rousseau stated that ‘nomadism, in itself, is entirely devoid of legal significance from the perspective of international law’ (J.-J. Rousseau, 1762).

-The concept of ‘res nullius’ has invariably been applied to suggest that nomads, by virtue of their itinerant lifestyle, possess no territorial rights, despite having occupied the same areas for millennia, across generations and, often, exclusively.
+The concept of ‘Res nullius’ has invariably been applied to suggest that nomads, by virtue of their itinerant lifestyle, possess no territorial rights, despite having occupied the same areas for millennia, across generations and, often, exclusively.

 However, the negative view that international legal scholars held of nomads began to change in the early 1970s, following the advisory opinion on the legal status of Western Sahara issued by the International Court of Justice in 1975.
 Then, the adoption of an anthropological approach led to the declaration that nomadic societies were legal entities protected by collective rights, adding that the nomadic way of life did not prevent them from accessing self-determination (M. Moreti, 2012).